Act of 18 June 1965 no. 4

 Anyone who, with or without fault, is involved in a traffic accident must immediately stop and help injured persons and animals, and otherwise participate in the measures that give rise to the accident.
 This duty also has, if necessary, others who are nearby or who are present.

 Those involved in traffic accidents have a mutual obligation to provide their name and address.
-The driver of the vehicle must also state the owner's name and address and, in the case of the vehicle's license plate.
+The driver of the vehicle must also state the owner's name and address and the vehicle's licence plate number.

 If a traffic accident has resulted in death or injury to a person and the damage is not insignificant, those involved in the accident must ensure that the police are notified of the accident as soon as possible.
 Before the police arrive after such an accident, those involved must not leave the scene unless it is necessary or the police's consent has been obtained.
 If someone involved in an accident as mentioned must leave the scene, he must immediately inform the police of his involvement in the accident and his name and address.
 If a traffic accident has caused material damage, and there is no one present who can look after the injured party's interests, the person who caused the damage must notify the injured party or the police of the accident as soon as possible.